 Last Updated on Samuel Franklinby

 Craft The World comfort is a vital mechanic to understand with multiple levels that influence how fast your dwarves recover health within your shelter.
-In this comfort guide I’ll detail the best ways to increase it and provide general tips to help those who find their comfort not rising.
+In this comfort guide I’ll detail the best ways to increase it and provide general tips to help those who find their comfort not rising or need to learn how to make a shelter in general.

 For the new, intermediate or advanced player this page is vital reading to make your Craft The World experience safer and you’ll learn why comfort level management is a regular tip and arguably the most important factor in your ability to beat the campaign levels offered by the base game and challenges of the various DLCs.